-We consider that in the field, the release of sterile insects is restricted to a specific subset of plots, stemming e.g.~from environmental constraints that prevent control implementation or from the reluctance of plot owners to allow certain forms of intervention.
-In accordance, we introduce a boundedness assumption on the sterile insect release rate $\Lambda$ in~\eqref{sterile_model}, recalling that the extended positive real line $\overline{\mathbb{R}}_+$ has been defined in \Cref{positive_real_line}.
+We consider that in the field, the release of sterile insects may be limited and restricted to a specific subset of plots, due, for example, to environmental constraints that prevent control implementation or to the reluctance of local stakeholders to allow certain forms of intervention.
+Accordingly, we introduce a boundedness assumption on the sterile insect release rate $\Lambda$ in~\eqref{sterile_model}, recalling that the extended positive real line $\overline{\mathbb{R}}_+$ has been defined in \Cref{positive_real_line}.

 \begin{definition} Let $\overline{\Lambda} \in \overline{\mathbb{R}}_+^n$.
-Define the sets $\mathcal{C}^s_F, \mathcal{C}^s_I$ and $\mathcal{C}^s$ as follows:
+Define the sets $\mathcal{C}^s_B$, $\mathcal{C}^s_I$ and $\mathcal{C}^s$ as follows:

 \end{definition}